hwangbro/RedTournament/restream_guide.md

 - On the restream OBS, right click the `Program` -> `Open Program Projector` -> `New Window`
 - Maximize this window and have it in the background **without** minimizing it.
 This can be done by clicking any of the programs in the start bar, like OBS or discord.
 - In discord, screen share the Program preview window you've just opened.
 This will be the commentary feed.
+    - If you have issues exiting the screen, you can press `Alt-Tab` on your keyboard and you should be able to move your cursor outside of Parsec.
 - As the restreamer, if you wish to be in the call with the commentators and talk to them without the stream hearing you, have the restream discord account local mute your own discord account.

 ### Runner discord setup